Best yoghurt in Australia reviewed

 4.75 stars out of 5.

-A health-focused yoghurt with prebiotic fibre for extra health benefits.
-The taste might not blow you away, but the healthy factors should impress you.
+A health-focused yoghurt with good probiotics and added prebiotic fibre for extra health benefits.
+The taste might not blow you away, but the health factors are impressive.

 Pros